National Youth Theatre: History

 In 2012 the company suffered major issues with its finances and was bailed out with £680,000 from Arts Council England.

-Traditionally, the National Youth Theatre has done most of its work with members in the summer months, but this is changing more and more.
-Creative events and performances take place throughout the year, courses take place in school holidays and throughout term time, and the company continues to expand its work with young people from all areas of the community.
+Traditionally, the National Youth Theatre did most of its work with members in the summer months.
+Today, creative events and performances take place throughout the year, courses take place in school holidays and throughout term time, and the company continues to expand its work with young people from all areas of the community.
 In summer 2012, the National Youth Theatre created and performed the Welcome Ceremonies for the London Olympics and Paralympics teams, with 200 members welcoming 20,000 athletes to Athletes' Village with 200 performances.

 Following a pilot in 2012, the National Youth Theatre's first official REP Company was formed in April 2013.
 Inspired by the traditional repertory theatre model, the REP Company course offers free, practical, industry-based talent development in drama and performance over nine months to 16 NYT members.
 The National Youth Theatre also currently runs Playing Up, an OCN Level 3 accredited 10 month drama training programme, offering young people aged 19 to 24 who are not in education, employment, or training the opportunity to gain an access to higher education diploma in Theatre Arts, which is equivalent to two A Levels.

 In 2016, the National Youth Theatre celebrated its 60th anniversary.
 The celebrations culminated in a 60th Anniversary Gala performance, The Story of Our Youth, featuring alumni including Matt Smith, Gina McKee, Daisy Lewis, Jessica Hynes, and Hugh Bonneville.

 Barbara Broccoli succeeded Lord Waheed Alli and became the NYT's first female President in 2017.
 The National Youth Theatre's Royal Patron is the Duke of Edinburgh.
 2017 marked 50 years since the staging of the National Youth Theatre's first ever commission, Zigger Zagger by Peter Terson, and to mark the occasion an anniversary production was staged at Wilton's Music Hall.

 NYT's first ever East End season was launched in Hackney Wick in 2017, which saw the NYT on "exuberantly good form".
 Autumn 2017 saw the fifth anniversary of the NYT REP West End season at the Ambassadors Theatre, featuring performances Jekyll and Hyde, Othello, and Mrs Dalloway.
 2018 saw the NYT REP Season move away from the Ambassadors Theatre, to the Soho Theatre, the Garrick Theatre and the Lyric Hammersmith, with performances of Consensual, Victoria's Knickers, and a female-led Macbeth abridged by Moira Buffini, as well as a production of To Kill a Mockingbird.